 Rural Funds Management Limited (RFM), as the responsible entity of the Rural Funds Group (ASX: RFF), completed the lease and co-investment of two high-quality cropping properties in FY25 with a global institutional investor.

-The properties, Mayneland (2,942 ha) and Baamba Plains (4,130 ha), are located near Rolleston in central Queensland.
-When initially acquiring the properties, central Queensland was targeted by RFM for high yield potential and asset pricing dislocation.
+The properties, Mayneland (2,942 ha) and Baamba Plains (4,130 ha), acquired in 2018 and 2021 respectively, are located near Rolleston in central Queensland, an area targeted by RFM for high-yield potential and asset pricing dislocation.

 Partnership with TRG and a global institutional investor